Glossary

 Life Estate

 A life estate is an interest granted in an asset for the lifetime of the recipient, perhaps most commonly seen in the granting of a life estate in the family homestead for the surviving spouse (whereby the surviving spouse can live in the home until his or her death, at which point it reverts to the control of the person who inherited actual ownership of the asset).
-See Family Entitlements for details on a state-specific basis.
+See state-specific Family Entitlements.

 Living Trust